openstack/charm-trilio-dm-api/src/README.md

 # Overview

-TrilioVault Data Mover API provides API service for TrilioVault Datamover
+This charm provides the TrilioVault Data Mover API service which forms part of the [TrilioVault Cloud Backup solution][trilio.io].

 # Usage